 This inorganic compound of zinc is most commonly used in topical ointments for addressing minor skin conditions such as burns and irritation.
 It is also a common ingredient in sunscreens.
 This type is a non-chelated, inorganic form of zinc.
 Studies show mixed results on the body's ability to absorb and metabolize this form of inorganic zinc.

 Water-soluble and non-chelated, this is an inorganic form of zinc.
 Studies show mixed results on the body's ability to absorb and metabolize this form of zinc.

 Taking a Zinc Supplement

-Although there are many types of zinc, for supplementation, I only recommend zinc orotate.
-Its main benefit over other forms of zinc is that it is neutrally charged, and is able to pass through the membranes of cells easily.
-I personally use this zinc supplement and have recommended it for years with great results.
+There are many types of zinc, but for supplementation, I recommend a product that contains zinc orotate.
+Its main benefit over other forms of zinc is that it is neutrally charged, and thus can pass through cell membranes easily for optimal bioavailability.